 Firstly there is the Little Prince, who is, at the very least, an absolutely fascinating character.
 He lives on (his own) planet, which is an asteroid named ‘B-612.’
-His sole company are three volcanos’ (two active and one extinct) and a little coquettish rose that has four thorns which she believes makes her invincible to any would-be enemies.
+His sole company are three volcanoes’ (two active and one extinct) and a little coquettish rose that has four thorns which she believes makes her invincible to any would-be predators.

 In terms of his stature, dress and worldly knowledge, The Little Prince could easily be described as ‘childlike’.
 However, given the level of his spiritual understanding and wisdom, it becomes obvious that he is not a child, but rather a pure ‘spiritual being’.

 The second is an aviator, whose airplane has crashed in the Sahara desert.
 As better understood by fellow aviators, he is a rare mix between pilot and engineer (very uncommon).
 Because of this mix, he is trying to repair his airplane and fly to safety, before he dies of thirst.